websight-io/docs/docs/docs/quick-start/index.md

 ![Rich text editor available in component tree](./quick-start-RTE-component.png)

 Click on the new component to open available actions.
-Select pencil icon to edit properties.
+Select _Pencil_ icon to edit properties.

 ![Actions available for RTE component](./quick-start-RTE-editing.png)